Ok so here is a quick one. What does “Ti” mean when seen in a NVIDIA GPU Name?

 GTX 1080Ti: CUDA-Cores: 3584, VRAM 11GB, Octane-Bench: 185

-As we can see, the Ti Versions have more Shader Cores, usually a higher Clock Speed, more VRAM and tend to be the best performance / price ratio and performance / power ratio GPUs in the NVIDIA GPU Generation line-up.
+As we can see, the Ti Versions have a lot more Shader (CUDA) Cores, more VRAM and tend to be the best performance / price ratio and performance / power ratio GPUs in the NVIDIA GPU Generation line-up.

 The Ti Version also clearly outranks the non-Ti GPU in Octane-Bench.